Make investing decisions faster and easier using Finance Bubbles

 Number of users that use the bubble to navigate to the immersive

-RESEARCH CONDUCTED
+RESEARCH

 Background Research

+This was my first project in finance and in order to better understand the subject I decided to do some background research.
 I interviewed 5 Google internal employees on the Google Finance team to better understand their investing habits to figure out how finance bubbles can be used to help them make investing decisions.

 Participants and Quotes